 The College is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The College provided coverage for these risks primarily through the Florida College System Risk Management Consortium (Consortium), which was created under authority of Section 1001.64(27), Florida Statutes, by the boards of trustees of the Florida public colleges for the purpose of joining a cooperative effort to develop, implement, and participate in a coordinated Statewide College risk management program.
-The Consortium is self-sustaining through member assessments (premiums) and purchases excess insurance through commercial companies for claims in excess of specified amounts.
-Excess insurance from commercial companies provided coverage of up to \$150 million to February 28, 2015, and up to \$200 million from March 1, 2015, for property insurance.
+The Consortium is selfsustaining- through member assessments (premiums) and purchases excess insurance through commercial companies for claims in excess of specified amounts.
+Excess insurance from commercial companies provided coverage of up to \$200 million to February 28, 2016, and up to \$200 million from March 1, 2016, for property insurance.
 Insurance coverage obtained through the Consortium included fire and extended property, general and automobile liability, workers' compensation, health, life, and other liability coverage.
-Settled claims resulting from these risks have not exceeded commercial coverage in any of the past three fiscal years.
+Settled claims resulting from these risks have not exceeded commercial coverage in any of the past 3 fiscal years.
+Bonding of the members of the District Board of Trustees is provided through purchased commercial insurance with minimum deductibles.